fxpl/notebooks/README.md

 If you want to use our input data (approximately 1 TB notebooks and the accopanying notebook-repository mapping file), it can be downloaded from https://export.uppmax.uu.se/snic2020-6-136/notebooks.zip.
-The data set contains a large number of groups of notebooks where all notebooks in a certain group contain an identical sequence of code cells (where a code cell is considered identical to its CMW clones).
-If you want to exclude all notebooks but one from each of these groups, you can also download https://export.uppmax.uu.se/snic2020-6-136/notebook_clones.csv and exclude all notebooks listed in this file from the analysis.
+The data set contains a large number of groups of notebooks where all notebooks in a group contain an identical sequence of code cells (where a code cell is considered identical to its CMW clones).
+If you want to exclude all notebooks except one from each of these groups, you can also download https://export.uppmax.uu.se/snic2020-6-136/notebook_clones.csv and exclude all notebooks listed in this file from the analysis.